 - In October 2021, the CDC recommended a booster shot for individuals 18 and older at least two months after their single dose of the Johnson & Johnson vaccine.
 The new CDC booster guidance allows eligible people to choose which vaccine they receive for their booster, regardless of which vaccine they received for their initial vaccination.

 Important Information about the Johnson & Johnson Vaccine

 - Time to reach full protection: 14 days after vaccination

 - Booster shots available: Yes, for people 18 and older at least two months after first dose

 - FDA status: Age 18 and up and booster dose (FDA EUA)

 - Effectiveness: Highly effective in preventing severe illness, hospitalization and death

 The Johnson & Johnson vaccine is a viral vector vaccine that uses a modified version of an inactive virus (not the virus that causes COVID-19, but a different, harmless virus) to make what is called "spike protein."
 This triggers an immune response in our bodies, causing our immune system to produce antibodies to fight future infection from the virus that causes COVID-19.
 Viral vector vaccines do not affect or interact with your DNA in any way.
 Similar to the Pfizer (Comirnaty) and Moderna vaccines, you cannot get COVID-19 from this vaccine.

 Who Can and Cannot Get the J&J Vaccine

 The vast majority of people are able to get the Johnson & Johnson vaccine or any of the other approved vaccines.
-However, a few groups of people cannot receive it or should consult a doctor first.
+However, some people cannot receive it or should consult a doctor first.